Fall Fairy Garden

 I also made the little fairy toadstools.
 And they were really easy.

 I painted the tops with some reddish-orange craft paint.
 When it was dry, I added some white spots.
 Then, I sealed it all with a coat of mod podge.
+These were such a fun touch to the fall fairy garden display.
+But they'd be fun as fall decor too.

-Aren’t they the cutest?
-Fairy gardens are all about the little details.
 So next I made some little pumpkins out of polymer clay.
-I have found the clay weathers really well in outdoor fairy gardens.
+I have found the polymer clay weathers really well in outdoors, so I knew they'd be perfect for new fairy garden.

 I used a 1.5 cm leaf punch, from the craft store to make them from real fall leaves.

-If there is a predominant vein in your leaf, you can punch it out so that it’s running up and down on the miniature leaf, and it will look even more realistic.
+f there is a predominant vein in your leaf, you can punch it out so that it's running up and down on the miniature leaf, and it will look even more realistic.

-I set my little garden up at my front door on a wood stump so visitors could see it.
 I love how it turned out, and my daughters had fun helping me make it.

 With a Miniature Fall Fairy Garden, life really is a party!